-You cannot connect to Azure Linux VM by using Secure Shell (SSH).
-When you check the Boot Diagnostics on Azure portal, you see the following log messages:
+You cannot connect to an Azure Linux virtual machine (VM) by using Secure Shell (SSH).
+When you run the Boot Diagnostics feature on Azure portal, you see log entries that resemble the following examples.

 Checking all file systems.[/sbin/fsck.ext4 (1) — /] fsck.ext4 -a /dev/sda1/dev/sda1 contains a file system with errors, check forced./dev/sda1: Inodes that were part of a corrupted orphan linked list found./dev/sda1: UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY

 EXT4-fs (sda1): INFO: recovery required on readonly filesystemEXT4-fs (sda1): write access will be enabled during recoveryEXT4-fs warning (device sda1): ext4_clear_journal_err:4531: Filesystem error recorded from previous mount: IO failureEXT4-fs warning (device sda1): ext4_clear_journal_err:4532: Making fs in need of filesystem check.

 [ 14.252404] EXT4-fs (sda1): Couldn’t remount RDWR because of unprocessed orphan inode list.
 Please unmount/remount insteadAn error occurred while mounting /.

 This example is caused by a clean fsck.
 In this case, there are also additional data disks attached to the VM (/dev/sdc1 and /dev/sde1).